 ---|---|---|---|---|

-Release Content and Timing | Types of Changes | Product quality improvements (changes, fixes, small enhancements) | New features and changes that materially augment or change workflows or product experience | Lower-level platform changes |
+Release content and timing | Types of changes | Product quality improvements.
+Changes, fixes, and small enhancements. | New features and changes that materially augment or change workflows or product experience. | Lower-level platform changes. |

-Release Timing | Any time | During 3-day MPR window communicated in the Monthly Release Email | Extended downtime windows | |
+Release timing | Any time | During three-day MPR window communicated in the Monthly Release Email | Extended downtime windows | |

-N Product Changes per Month | Hundreds | 2 to 8 | Very few | |
+N product changes per month | Hundreds | 2 to 8 | Very few | |

-Zero Downtime Deployments? | Yes | Yes | No | |
+Zero downtime deployments? | Yes | Yes | No | |

-Phased rollouts? | Yes | Yes | Yes, according to Extended Downtime Windows | |
+Phased rollouts? | Yes | Yes | Yes, according to Extended Downtime Windows. | |

 Available in Sandbox before Production?